TEALSK12/apcsa-public/Unit1/Lesson-106.md

 Procedure
 ---------

-Today's class re-teaches the many concepts introduced during yesterday's lesson on decomposition, static methods, and methods that call other methods and goes over control flow.
-Since different students will progress at different rates, we'll begin this lesson with an assessment (in the form of a competition) to determine how much re-teaching you need to do.
+Today’s class re-teaches the many concepts introduced during yesterday’s lesson on decomposition, static methods, and methods that call other methods and goes over control flow.
+Since different students will progress at different rates, we’ll begin this lesson with an assessment (in the form of a competition) to determine how much re-teaching you need to do.
 The competition is really group work in disguise, and will encourage students to teach and help each other while writing the sample program.